Chapter 4. Using the PHP scripting language

 4.3.
 Running a PHP script using the command line

-A PHP script is usually run using a web server, but also can be run using the command line.
+A PHP script is usually run by using a web server.
+However, you can also run the script by using the command line.

 Prerequisites